porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.code.md

 ## Validation states

 The **Textarea Wrapper** component supports the visualisation of inline validation.
-The `message` and `textarea` is colored and visible/hidden depending on the defined `state`.

 <Playground>
   <template #configurator>